 Focused study of a particular topic, theme, or issue in Religious Studies that is meant to be accessible to general education students.
-Topics will be announced in the course schedule each semester.
-As needed.
+Topics will be announced in the course schedule

-3 REL 310

-INTERFAITH EXPLORATIONS
+REL 310 3 INTERFAITH EXPLORATIONS

 This course explores issues surrounding interfaith relations in the United States, including interfaith dialogue, service and advocacy, politics, theology and worship, personal issues, and available resources for interfaith engagement.
 The course includes applying theory through case studies, engaging in dialogue with students from different cultures, leading and implementing campus interfaith programming, and formulating a personal plan for future interfaith interactions.
-As needed.